Reddit reputation management: complete guide [2026]

 You can't delete negative threads.
 You can outrank them.
 The same algorithm that pushed a complaint to the top of "[brand] reddit" will push a better thread on top of it, given the right signals.
 The work is publishing real content, joining real conversations, and giving good threads the early engagement they need to stick.

-The SEO Approach
+The SEO approach

 Reddit threads rank in Google because they answer real questions with real voices.
 Build the threads you want to rank.